 University of San Diego, USA

-Ronn Johnson is licensed and board certified Clinical Psychologist with extensive experience in academic and clinical settings.
-He is a Diplomate of the American Board of Professional Psychology.
-He has served as a staff psychologist in community mental health clinics, hospitals, schools and university counselling centers.
+Ronn Johnson is licensed and board certified clinical psychologist with extensive experience in academic and clinical settings.
+Doctor Johnson is a Diplomate of the American Board of Professional Psychology.
+He has served as a staff psychologist in community mental health clinics, hospitals, schools and university counseling centers.
 The University of Iowa, University of Nebraska-Lincoln, University of Central Oklahoma, and San Diego State University are among the sites of his previous academic appointments.
 His forensic, scholarship, and teaching interests include: ethical-legal issues, police psychology, women death penalty, and contraterrorism.